Alan Heeks

 A distinctive part of Jem’s outlook is his belief that societal breakdown is likely in many countries including the UK within the next ten years.
 The most probable trigger for this is global food shortages.
 He shares the view of many experts that a Multi Bread Basket Failure is possible anytime from now: this means major crop failure in the same year for the few countries and staples most world population depend on.

 Jem’s expectation of societal collapse puts him at the pessimistic end of the climate experts I’m aware of.
 At the 2019 Findhorn climate change conference (see my blog here), I asked some of these other experts for their view, such as Jonathan Porritt, Vandana Shiva and Charles Eisenstein: they don’t think societal breakdown is likely.
-My view is that there will be turmoil in many countries, and huge stress on western Europe from refugees, as well as food shortages.
-I’d hope that the UK can organise food rationing and maintain societal stability: but this will need a lot of preparation.
+My view is that there will be major turmoil in many countries, and huge stress on western Europe and elsewhere from refugees, as well as food shortages.
+I believe that emergency resilience should now be a high priority for households, communities and government on all levels: see my blog on this topic here.
 I have commissioned research on how UK food growing can adapt, see research report here.
-I am also leading pilot work on raising food security in my hometown of Bridport, and we are happy to share what we learn: see more here.
+On my Seeding our Future website, you will find a range of resources and insights on the theme of adaptive communities.

 Overall, DA has two major, related strands: